The-OpenOS-Team/OpenOS/README.md

 # OpenOS
 # An OS from scratch
 # Important!
-If you check the commit history, One of the members of the OpenOS team decided to fuck up the site.
+If you check the commit history, One of the members of the OpenOS team decided to make a site with Google Sites.
-DO NOT LISTEN TO HIM!
+DO NOT VIEW IT, As it will track you!
+(I don't support using site tools that inject tracking scripts.
+YOU SHOULD BE ABLE TO CONTROL YOUR OWN SITE'S CODE!)
 # Todo list
 - [x] Upload kernel code
 - [ ] Make bootable ISO